ck645/GMM_intravessel/README.md

 - Figures generated directly by the R scripts (saved as `.png` and `.pdf`)
 - Figures prepared by other methods but included in the manuscript

-`Figures/Table_4/` contains the supplementary variability plots generated in R (e.g., density plots referenced in Table 4).
+`Figures/Table_S8/` contains the density plots referenced in OSM2, Table S8.

 ---